MENU

 • You can only access the results for your academic unit.
 Please reach out to us at cesurvey@sfu.ca with login or data access issues.

-• We will add more functionality and filtering capabilities as time permits.
+• We will add more functionality and filtering capabilities as the dashboard continues to be developed.
 At present:

 • Only multiple-choice responses are displayed